JohnWCartmell/ERScript/xml/readme.md

 * _ERAdiagrammed..presentation.xml_ extends file _ERA..presentation.xml_ to contain
 presentation directives for the concepts described in the model _ERAdiagrammed..logical.xml_.
 It can also be used as presentation for _ERAdiagrammed..physical.xml_.

 * _ERA..diagram.xml_ is the source for a ER style diagrammatic representation of the ERA logical model.
-It is an aggregation of _ERA..logical.xml_ and _ERA..presentation.xml_ and a file of associated documentation _ERA..descriptive_text.xml_. _ERA..diagram.xml is an instance of _ERAdiagrammed..physical.xml_.
+It aggregates _ERA..logical.xml_ and _ERA..presentation.xml_ and a file of associated documentation _ERA..descriptive_text.xml_. _ERA..diagram.xml_ is an instance of _ERAdiagrammed..physical.xml_.

 * _ERAdiagrammed..diagram.xml_ is the source for a ER style diagrammatic representation of the ERAdiagrammed  logical model.
-It is an aggregation of _ERAdiagrammed..logical.xml_ and _ERAdiagrammed..presentation.xml_ and the file  _ERA..descriptive_text.xml_.
+It aggregates  _ERAdiagrammed..logical.xml_, _ERAdiagrammed..presentation.xml_ and the file  _ERA..descriptive_text.xml_.
 _ERAdiagrammed..diagram.xml_ is an instance of _ERAdiagrammed..physical.xml_.

 * _ERA..descriptive_text.xml_ contains text describing the various e, r and a of model ERA.